Do you know what holiday emails you’re sending your subscribers this season?

 Bonus tip: Even if you don’t have an e-commerce side to your business, you can still use social networks like Instagram, Pinterest, and Facebook to showcase your different gift ideas.
 Consider creating a special board of gift ideas on Pinterest and promoting it to your email list.

 16. Black Friday offer

 Black Friday isn’t just for the big-name retailers.
 As a small business, you can create a special Black Friday offer and take advantage of the rush around the holiday shopping weekend.

 Bonus Offer: Constant Contact’s holiday email templates make it easy to promote your Black Friday offer.
 You can customize the email to fit your brand and quickly add details about your deal.

 17. Look ahead to the New Year

-If you don’t have a lot going on during the holidays but have big plans for 2018, you can use the holidays to promote your upcoming activities.
+If you don’t have a lot going on during the holidays but have big plans for the next year, you can use the holidays to promote your upcoming activities.
 Use online registration to make it easy for people to sign up in advance.

 18. Last-minute reminders